 “I step out on the mat as one person.
 But my wrestling is the culmination of so many people’s efforts, support, and belief in me,” says Wiebe, with a smile.

-David Paskevich, PhD, is an associate professor in the University of Calgary’s Faculty of Kinesiology.
+Dr. David Paskevich, PhD, is an associate professor in the University of Calgary’s Faculty of Kinesiology.
 His research focuses on applied sport psychology, and how athletes and coaches perceive stress, and develop their ability to cope with stressors during practice and competition.
 He currently studies how mental skills, mental toughness, psychological hardiness and coping effectiveness impact sport performance.
-Access a list of David’s academic papers here.
+View David’s profile here.

-Penny Werthner, PhD, is the dean of the University of Calgary’s Faculty of Kinesiology.
+Dr. Penny Werthner, PhD, is the dean of the University of Calgary’s Faculty of Kinesiology.
 One of Canada’s top consultants in sports psychology, she serves on the editorial board for the International Sport Coaching Journal.
 Her research, done in collaboration with elite athletes across Canada, investigates the effect of bio- and neurofeedback on athletic performance.
-Find a list of Penny’s academic papers here.
+Find Penny’s profile here.